 Sailfishing in Miami during the winter months is probably the best in the world.
 Sailfish are very acrobatic and have a tendency to dance all over the surface when first hooked.
 Anglers from all over the world come to Miami, Florida just to catch Sailfish.
 The season usually runs from November through May and can even last into June.
 During the winter, as cold fronts come down from the north, the Sailfish chase the baitfish, which are migrating south.
 Sailfishing over the last 10 years has improved tremendously due to the fact that they are all released.
 If the Sailfish you catch is your first, and you would like to have it mounted, we will measure it, release it, and have a replica made of your catch.

-Prized as one of the best eating fish in South Florida, Dolphin can be caught year-round with the best months being the spring and summer.
-Ranging from a few pounds up to the 30 to 40 pound range and up.
-Dolphin are often referred to as Dorado or Mahi Mahi and no fish is more beautiful in the water.
+Prized as one of the best eating fish in South Florida, Dolphin can be caught year-round with the best months during spring and summer.
+Dolphins range from a few pounds to 30 – 40 pound range and up.
+They are often referred to as Dorado or Mahi Mahi and no other fish is more beautiful in the water!

 Dolphin have bright blue, green and yellow colors all running together to form the most colorful fish in the ocean.
-We catch Dolphin all year round.
-Most of the bigger fish are caught during the spring while kite fishing for Sailfish.
-During the summer months schools of Dolphin travel in the Gulfstream which can be 10-20 miles from shore during that time.
+Although we catch Dolphin all year round, most of the bigger fish are caught during the spring while kite fishing for Sailfish.
+During the summer months, schools of Dolphin travel in the Gulfstream about 10-20 miles from shore.
 We head out looking for birds that are usually chasing schools of bait-fish or floating debris that the small fish hide under for protection.

 Anchored up or drifting over Miami’s numerous wrecks and reefs can produce some of the best action on the water.
 You can find Snapper, Grouper, Cobia and Amberjacks lurking in the depths.
 Miami is home for many sunken shipwrecks.
 Most of them were sunk intentionally in the late 70’s and early 80’s.
 Some boats sunk in the 80’s were confiscated from the government for drug running and sunk in strategic locations.